felipeldn/history-trader/README.md

 Users can:

-Create a post
+Create a post,
-Edit a post
+Edit a post,
-Delete a post
+Delete a post,
+Comment on a post,
+Send inbox another user,

-Edit user account
+Edit user account,
-Delete user account
+Delete user account,

-Sign in via Facebook
+Sign in via Facebook,

-Send/receive private messages
+Send/receive private messages,

-Create comments on posts
+Create comments on posts,
-Delete comments
+Delete comments,

 Search for any particular post